-In her presentation, Arlene also referenced an excellent article by home care and hospice consultant Mary McGoldrick, MS, RN, CRNI about preventing and controlling infections spread via clinicians’ nursing bags using the “bag technique.”
+In her presentation, Arlene also referenced an excellent article by home care and hospice care consultant Mary McGoldrick, MS, RN, CRNI about preventing and controlling infections spread via clinicians’ nursing bags using the “bag technique.”
 While nursing bags transport our clinical tools, they can also transport pathogenic microorganisms into the patient’s home, even transferring them from one home to another.
 This article presents practical guidelines for management of the nursing bag.

 The CoPs series has shared a lot of helpful information on complex topics.
 Remember, you can review videos online at any time.
 To watch Webinars 1-5 visit kinnser.com/cops.

 - Your Board must review and approve at each step, evaluating the